What Is a Peptide? Skin Benefits, Types & Complete Guide

 2Tone (Optional)

-Apply a mild, hydrating toner to balance skin pH.
-Avoid highly acidic toners (pH below 3.5) immediately before peptides, as extreme acidity can degrade peptide structures.
+Apply a mild, hydrating toner to balance pH.
+Skip highly acidic toners (pH below 3.5) before use — strong acid can break down the molecules.

 -

-While skin is still slightly damp, apply 3–4 drops of peptide serum.
-Damp skin enhances absorption by up to 10x compared to dry application.
-Gently press — do not rub — into the skin.
+While skin is still slightly damp, press in 3–4 drops of serum.
+Damp skin absorbs up to 10x more than dry skin.
+Press gently — do not rub.

 -